Cipherian/numba/README.md

 # numba

-testing the python library numba
+- A demonstration of the Python library numba